babysnakes/duwop/README.md

 * Possibly SSL termination without having to hassle with invalid certificates.
   Check [puma dev][pd] for example how to perform this.

+## Development environment setup

+Copy `.env-sample` in the current directory to `.env` and edit to your liking.

 ## Contributors

 * Big credit goes to [Emil Hernvall][emil] for his great [dnsguide][].
 The